-The track routing window now presents you with an option to enable playback time offset (click the Route button on the track): you can adjust individual tracks to play back media earlier or later. this is commonly used to account for MIDI latency but could be used for other purposes.
+The track routing window includes an option to enable media playback time offset (click the Route button on the track): you can adjust individual tracks to play back media earlier or later. this is commonly used to account for MIDI latency but could be used for other purposes.

-In addition, the Actions List now includes an action to Convert embedded source transient information to transient guides.
+In addition, the Actions List now includes an action to Convert embedded source transient information to transient quides.